anima-libera/ipsys/README.md

 - The escape key terminates execution (same as closing the window).
 - The T key switches between the rendering of each iteration and each frame.
 - The W key toggles fading.
-- The S key saves the current rule set to a file.
+- The S key saves the current rule set to a file (the file is always named `uwu.ipsysd` and it has to be renamed to not be overwritten by the next save).

 ## Command line interface